willbotics/CANOpenRobotController/README.md

-# RobotCANControl Project
+# CANOpen Robot Controller (CORC) Project

-RobotCANcontrol is a free and open source robotic development software stack.
+CANOpen Robot Controller (CORC) is a free and open source robotic development software stack.
 The project has been under development at the University of Melbourne in partnership with Fourier Intelligence for use with their X2 exoskeleton.
-The software has been designed to be extensible to any embeeded linux and CANopen enabled Robotic platform.
+The software has been designed to be extensible to any embedded Linux and CANopen enabled Robotic platform.

 ---

 NOTE: This version of the software has only been tested virtually, further hardware testing is required.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-## The RobotCANcontrol project is made up of:
+## The CANOpen Robot Controller (CORC) project is made up of:

-- Extensible Framework to represent most multi body robotic systems.
+- Extensible framework to represent most multibody robotic systems.
-- Event driven State machine to develop custom applications for your Robot.
+- Event driven state machine to develop custom applications for your robot.
-- Implementation of [Canopen Socket](https://github.com/CANopenNode/CANopenSocket) to provide an interface between CAN enabled embedded linux system and Canopen configured motor drivers/sensors.
+- Implementation of [CANopen Socket](https://github.com/CANopenNode/CANopenSocket) to provide an interface between CAN enabled embedded Linux system and CANopen configured motor drivers/sensors.
 - Documentation
 - Fully functional application examples.

 ## Getting started with RobotCANControl

-We will be running through building and testing a simple test statemachine (ExoTestMachine.cpp), the source code can be found in the apps folder of the root directory.
+We will be running through building and testing a simple test state machine (ExoTestMachine.cpp), the source code can be found in the apps folder of the root directory.

-The current recommened and tested environemnt is Debian jesse 9.5 on a Beagle Bone black [Firmware](http://beagleboard.org/latest-images).
-Theoretically, we can build on other distros and linux platforms as well, but they have not been testd.
+The current recommended and tested environmen is Debian jesse 8.11 on a BeagleBone Black [Firmware](http://beagleboard.org/latest-images).
+Theoretically, we can build on other distros and Linux platforms as well, but they have not been testd.

 Workbench build environments for most platforms can be found [here](https://embeded.readthedocs.io/en/latest/workbench/)